CMSgov/dpc-static-site/common/docsV1.md

   </code></pre>

 ### List all practitioners
-The Practitioner endpoint supports a GET /Practitioner operation, which allows you to retrieve a [bundle](https://www.hl7.org/fhir/STU3/bundle.html) of Practitioner Resources.
+The Practitioner endpoint supports a GET /Practitioner operation, which allows you to retrieve a <a href="https://www.hl7.org/fhir/STU3/bundle.html" target="_blank" and rel=noopener>bundle</a> of Practitioner Resources.
 You will need to retrieve a Practitioner’s NPI when you get to the Attribution section.

 #### Request: